christophergandrud/GreenBook/PSRM_dvn/README.md

 **Christopher Gandrud and Cassandra Grafström**

-These files comprise the replication material (figures + analyses) for the paper ''[Inflated Expectations: How government partisanship shapes bureaucrats' inflation expectations](http://ssrn.com/abstract=2125283)''.
+These files comprise the replication materials for the paper ''[Inflated Expectations: How government partisanship shapes bureaucrats' inflation expectations](http://ssrn.com/abstract=2125283)''.

 The paper has been conditionally accepted at [Political Science